Solarisbank Software Engineer Salary in Berlin Metropolitan Region | €68.4K-€83.5K+ | Levels.fyi

 The median Software Engineer compensation in Berlin Metropolitan Region package at Solarisbank totals €83.5K per year.
-View the base salary, stock, and bonus breakdowns for Solarisbank's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Solarisbank's total compensation packages.
 Last updated: 11/6/2025

 Company